workshopapps/dinnerwithfriends.api/README.md

 ### SWAGGER API DOCUMENTATION

-Follow the guidelines below to make use of the swagger documentation on https://prybar.onrender.com/api-docs
+Follow the guidelines below to make use of the swagger documentation on http://api.catchup.hng.tech/api-docs

-1. First, you have to go to https://prybar.onrender.com/api-docs to gain access to the Catchup swagger API documentation
+1. First, you have to go to http://api.catchup.hng.tech/api-docs to gain access to the Catchup swagger API documentation

 2. Once on the above route, there are 3 collections: auth, events and paricipants - housing the related endpoints

 3. Select the production server

-4. To test an endpoint, select a collection e.g auth
+4. To test an endpoint, select a collection e.g auth.
+To access protected enpoint you will need to signup and then sign in and copy the access token from the response

+5. After a successful sign in, click on the authorize button at the top right corner and input the access token in the provided field

-5. Click on any of the displayed endpoints to learn more about it's use case
+6. Click on any of the displayed endpoints to learn more about it's use case

-6. To run/test the endpoint click on the 'Try it out' button.
+7. To run/test the endpoint click on the 'Try it out' button.
 This displays a preview page where you can modify/input parameters or the request body

-7. For clarity, an example of the expected response is displayed iin the endpoint page
+8. For clarity, an example of the expected response is displayed iin the endpoint page

-8. In the case of routes requiring parameters such as 'api/v1/:id' you can input the id in the provided id field
+9. In the case of routes requiring parameters such as 'api/v1/:id' you can input the id in the provided id field

-9. Once this is all set, click on the execute button to send a request to the enpoint
+10. Once this is all set, click on the execute button to send a request to the enpoint

-10. The server then sends response which is displayed in the response section right below the execute button.
+11. The server then sends response which is displayed in the response section right below the execute button.